 The second is a much smaller matter regarding an acrimonious election involving a few hundred voters.

-The answers which he received from Versailles were cold and acrimonious.The History of England from the Accession of James II. | Thomas Babington Macaulay
+The ruling passion of the brother-in-law was a stern and acrimonious party spirit.The History of England from the Accession of James II. | Thomas Babington Macaulay